 The railroad in East Stanwood was completed in October 1891 and the train station was built soon after.
 It stood for almost 80 years until service was stopped in 1971 and the neglected train station was demolished a few years later.
 Up on the hill is the condensary plant which was built in 1914 and has played an important role in Stanwood’s history.
 The mansion up on the hill was built in the Spring of 1914 by Henry C. “Klondike” Anderson, who made a fortune at the Klondike Gold Rush and used his money to help establish Stanwood.

 One of the earliest buildings in East Stanwood was the People’s Union, built in 1903, and it is still standing and is Stop #1 on the tour.
-On the northeast corner there was a Depot Hotel, but it is best known as East Stanwood’s Busy Corner.
+The northeast corner is best known as East Stanwood’s Busy Corner.
 In 1911, Alan Bartz, built the new Hotel Bartz on the southeast corner, which stood for years and then was broken up into individual shops.